-This course is the first of an accelerated and investigated mathematics program designed to use patterns, modeling and conjectures to build student understanding and conjectures to build student understanding and competency in mathematics.
+This course is the first of an accelerated and investigated mathematics program designed to use patterns, modeling and conjectures to build student understanding and competency in mathematics.
 The key goal is to teach students how to learn math differently than they have historically.
 Since this is the first year of an integrated program, students will be trained on methods of learning as well as content.
 The students will be expected to learn through collaboration, collection of data, experimentation, and conjectures.
 Technology tools will also play an important role in learning.
 The students will learn mathematical sense making, make and test conjectures and justify conclusions, use mathematical models to represent real world data, be able to provide clear and concise answers, and have computational and symbolic fluency.

-Integrated Math Year В Prerequisite: Lab Fee: Successful completion of Math A or Accelerated Math A None, scientific calculator is required
+Integrated Math B 1 credit Year

+Prerequisite: Successful completion of Math A or Accelerated Math A